AGE: – Unknown – Possibly 19th

 CONSTRUCTION: – Teak Wood

-DESCRIPTION: – Antique Burmese Wood Carving Buddha’s Life Story – scenes from the life of the Buddha
+DESCRIPTION: – Antique Burmese Wood Carving Buddha’s Life Story – depicts scenes of the main events leading up to the Buddha’s enlightenment

 HEIGHT: – 106cm